 There are a few trips that are perfect for RVs.
 All other modes of travel will have certain limitations.
 RVing to Alaska is a long trip but a great one.
 I believe it is the best destination for RVers.
 There are tens of thousands of other destinations for RVers but Alaska is the best in my opinion.

-We have made this trip three times—three full summers total—in the same coach.
+We have been to Alaska on four different cruises AND four times—that’s four full summers—in our RV.
+Three trips in the same coach and one in another.
 It worked.
 You can, too.
 It was wonderful.
 Can’t wait to go back.
 Try it.